npm/cli/docs/content/using-npm/scope.md

 #### Publishing public scoped packages to the primary npm registry

-To publish a public scoped package, you must specify `--access public` with the initial publication.
+To publish a public scoped package, you must first create an organization with the name of the scope that you'd like to publish to.
+For example, if you'd like to publish to `@myscope`, you'd need to create the `myscope` organization on npmjs.com prior to trying to publish.
+Once you've created, the organization, you will need to specify `--access public` with the initial `npm publish` command.
 This will publish the package and set access to `public` as if you had run `npm access public` after publishing.

 #### Publishing private scoped packages to the npm registry